-He's one of the foot soldiers who walked alongside civil rights leader Martin Luther King Jr. The Rev. Gil Caldwell also supported voter drives in Mississippi, marched on Washington, and came to the march from Selma to Montgomery at the request of MLK.
+He was one of the foot soldiers who walked alongside civil rights leader Martin Luther King Jr. The Rev. Gil Caldwell also supported voter drives in Mississippi, marched on Washington, and came to the march from Selma to Montgomery at the request of MLK.
 This lifelong United Methodist and pastor says the civil rights movement inspired his ministry and taught him to advocate for causes beyond race.

 Gilbert Haven Caldwell and his father before him were named for a white 19th century Methodist bishop and outspoken abolitionist Gilbert Haven.